davidwebca/wordpress-menu-classes/README.md

 # WordPress Menu Classes

-Allow adding custom classes to WordPress menu ul, li, a and at different depths.
+Allow adding custom classes to WordPress li, a and submenus at different depths.
 Perfect for TailwindCSS and AlpineJS usage.

 This package adds WordPress filters to allow custom arguments to wp_nav_menu to, in turn, allow custom classes to every element of a menu.
 You can apply a class only to certain depth of your menu as well.